SCCPD to Have On-Site Assessment for CALEA Reaccreditation

 On behalf of the men and women of the St. Charles County Police Department, thank you for entrusting your safety to us and working in cooperation with us to make our community a great place to live and work.

-If you suspect terrorism activity, submit any information you have by clicking here to complete the online form.
+If you suspect terrorism activity, submit any information you have by completing the online form.

 SCCPD Crime Tips Hotline 636-949-3002